rabbitmq/rabbitmq-website/site/release-notes/README-3.2.0.txt

 server
 ------
 bug fixes
+25602 fix race condition that could cause mirrored queues to corruprt state
+      during promotion (since 2.6.0)
+25745 prevent HA queue from becoming masterless if multiple nodes shutdown in
+      quick succession (since 2.6.0)
+25685 prevent race that leads to a masterless queue when a slave and
+      previous master start simultaneously (since 2.6.0) 25815 ensure that persistent messages with expiration property timeout correctly after broker restarts (since 3.0.0) 25780 stop ram nodes from becoming disc nodes when started in isolation (since 3.0.0)
+25404 prevent potential deadlocks during shutdown 25822 prevent crash at startup when starting a clustered node hosting a
+      durable non-HA queue which had been bound to a transient exchange which was deleted when the node was down (since 2.5.0) 25390 tolerate corrupt queue index files with trailing zeroes during boot (since 2.0.0)
+25704 remove possibility of "incompatible Erlang bytecode" failure in cluster
+      startup (since 3.1.0)
-25276 ensure queues declared as exclusive are not durable or mirrored
+25721 fix logging of config file location (since 3.1.0) 25276 ensure queues declared as exclusive are not durable or mirrored
       (since 2.6.0)
-25390 tolerate corrupt queue index files with trailing zeroes during boot
-      (since 2.0.0)
-25404 prevent potential deadlocks during shutdown 25602 fix race condition that could caused queues to crash during promotion
-      (since 2.6.0)
-25685 prevent race that leads to a masterless queue when a slave and
-      previous master start simultaneously (since 2.6.0) 25704 remove possibility of "incompatible Erlang bytecode" failure in cluster startup (since 3.1.0)
-25721 fix logging of config file location (since 3.1.0) 25745 prevent HA queue from becoming masterless if multiple nodes shutdown in
-      quick succession (since 2.6.0)
 25757 prevent error being logged when an exclusive queue owner disconnects
       during declaration (since 3.0.0)
-25780 stop ram nodes from becoming disc nodes when started in isolation
-      (since 3.0.0)
-25815 ensure that persistent messages with expiration property timeout
-      correctly after broker restarts (since 3.0.0) 25822 prevent crash at startup when starting a clustered node hosting a durable non-HA queue which had been bound to a transient exchange which was deleted when the node was down (since 2.5.0) 25675 prevent crash when sending OTP status query to writer or heartbeater processes (since 1.0.0)
+25675 prevent crash when sending OTP status query to writer or heartbeater
+      processes (since 1.0.0)

 enhancements
-25553 federated queues
+25553 support for federated queues
-25725 consumer priorities
+25749 allow alternate and dead-letter exchanges, queue max length, expiry and
-23958 backport OTP process supervision infrastructure improvements 24094 report client authentication errors during connection establishment
-      explicitly using basic.close
+      message TTL to be controlled by policy as well as AMQP arguments 24094 report client authentication errors during connection establishment explicitly using basic.close
-25191 inform clients when memory or disk alarms are set or cleared 25572 allow policies to target queues or exchanges or both 25597 offer greater control over threshold at which messages are paged to disk 25716 allow missing exchanges & queues to be deleted and unbound without
+25191 inform clients when memory or disk alarms are set or cleared 25572 allow policies to target queues or exchanges or both 25726 make it harder to trigger the disk space alarm with default settings 25597 offer greater control over threshold at which messages are paged to disk 25716 allow missing exchanges & queues to be deleted and unbound without
       generating an AMQP error
+25725 implement consumer priorities
-25726 make it harder to trigger the disk space alarm with default settings 25733 relax type constraints of header exchanges
+23958 backport OTP process supervision infrastructure improvements 25733 relax type constraints of header exchanges
-25749 allow alternate and dead-letter exchanges, queue max length, expiry and
-      message TTL to be controlled by policy as well as AMQP arguments 25809 add support for specifying a SSL verify_fun name in the config file
+25809 add support for specifying a SSL verify_fun name in the config file